Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Cardiovascular health

-Another study has shown that regular consumption of yogurt has decreased mortality rates from cardiovascular diseases.
-(4)
+In addition, some studies found that regular consumption of yogurt may decrease mortality rates from cardiovascular diseases (9).

-The following study shows a direct relationship between the reduction of developing type 2 diabetes and dairy consumption.
-However, this is dose-dependent, meaning that moderate amounts have to be consumed without adding added sugars and syrups.
-(5)
+The following study shows a direct relationship between the reduction of type 2 diabetes and dairy consumption.
+However, this is dose-dependent, meaning that moderate amounts have to be consumed without adding added sugars and syrups (10).

-Yogurt is considered a probiotic, keeping the normal gut microflora healthy and active, thus, regulating blood glucose levels.
-This, in turn, helps decrease the risk of type 2 diabetes.
-(6)
+Yogurt is considered a probiotic, keeping the normal gut microflora healthy and active and thus regulating blood glucose levels.
+This, in turn, helps decrease the risk of type 2 diabetes (11).

 Cancer

-The following study shows the effects of consumption of buttermilk on colon cancer cells in vitro.
+The following study shows the effects of the consumption of buttermilk on colon cancer cells in vitro.
 It was observed that buttermilk has an antiproliferative effect on cancer cells.
-The antiproliferative effect is the halting of cell division.
-(7)
+The antiproliferative effect is the halting of cell division (14).
+As for yogurt, according to this study, yogurt's anticancer effect may be mediated through an anti-inflammatory action on colon mucosa (15).
+It should be noted that further research is needed for more accurate information.

-Another study sheds light on the antiproliferative effect of buttermilk when it is used as a food additive instead of other harmful additives that are commonly used to preserve food for longer durations.
-(8)
+Both of these products have antiproliferative effects.
+One study sheds light on the antiproliferative effect of buttermilk when it is used as a food additive instead of other harmful additives that are commonly used to preserve food for longer durations (16.17).

-High diets in calcium have been shown to increase the risks of prostate cancer.
-(9)
+It should be mentioned that high diets in calcium have been shown to increase the risks of prostate cancer (21).

 References